Quality Jobs Initiative

 Creating an Equitable Economic Recovery

 The Quality Jobs initiative is a commitment to designing and developing a regional approach with workers, employers, job seekers, community-based organizations, economic developers, and local municipalities to define, support and promote quality jobs.

 We have launched this regional effort and are building a public/private coalition to advance an equitable economic recovery.
+Through this Initiative, we hope to increase job quality by supporting strategies to provide self-sufficiency wages, workplace safety, worker engagement, comprehensive benefit programs, predictable scheduling and hours, accessible hiring and onboarding, and training and advancement opportunities.
 We hope you will join us!

 Quality Jobs Council